Patricknmaina/Patricknmaina/README.md

 ## 👋🏾 Hello there, I'm Patrick!
-- I have a background in ELectrical and Electronics Engineering.
+- I have a background in Electrical and Electronics Engineering.

 - My research interests include:
   - Machine learning for Signal and Speech Processing